cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 ## Demonstration of difficulty with reporting remote persistent disk in units of volumes
 Assume you compose small, medium and large volumes.
 Whenever the off-the-shelve volume isn't the perfect size, the task must "round up" resulting in waste

 In the example of a 750GB and two 500GB volumes, suppose a Framework requires an 800GB volume and four 100GB volumes.
-Even though this should fit within the total pool, the result will be two failed requests and a lot of wasted storage on the 3 succesful requests
+Even though this should fit within the total pool, the result will be two failed requests and a lot of wasted storage on the 3 successful requests

 ---